 3. It’s fun

-Videos are just fun — especially animated ones — and making them is, too!
-Don’t you just want to hang out in Clay Town for a while?
+Videos are just fun — especially animated ones — and making them is, too.
+Check out some of our animated templates below.

 Choosing the scenes and footage that best tell your story, customizing your text and color palette, adding your favorite tune, there’s something fun and satisfying about getting hands-on with video, and then putting the result out there for the world to see.